8 Challenges Faced by Small Business and How to Solve Them

 Having the idea is often the easy bit.
 Starting and managing it successfully along the way is the hardest and scariest part.
 The first two years of your business are crucial and most small companies do not make it.
 Those brave enough to do it have to manage every aspect from employees, marketing, admin, accounts and, perhaps most importantly, making sure they don't miss out on any leads!

-AT HDO we are all about helping small businesses realise their potential by providing virtual assistants and receptionist services to help small business owners concentrate on what they do best.
+At bizee.co we are all about helping small businesses realise their potential by providing skilled virtual assistant services to help small business owners, entrepreneurs and start-ups to grow by concentrating on what they do best.
 That is why we decided to list 8 of the most common challenges small businesses face and our advice on how to actually deal with them.

 1. Cash Flow Issues